RicardoFredes/ilegraflix/README.md

 # How to use

-You can use the user list above to login in this app:
+You can use the user list below to sign in to this app:

 | id | email                     | password |
 |----|---------------------------|----------|